Metastability: Atomic and molecular physics

 Some atomic energy levels are metastable.
 Rydberg atoms are an example of metastable excited atomic states.
 Transitions from metastable excited levels are typically those forbidden by electric dipole selection rules.
 This means that any transitions from this level are relatively unlikely to occur.
 In a sense, an electron that happens to find itself in a metastable configuration is trapped there.
-Of course, since transitions from a metastable state are not impossible (merely less likely), the electron will eventually decay to a less energetic state, typically by an electric quadrupole transition, or often by non-radiative de-excitation (e.g., collisional de-excitation).
+Since transitions from a metastable state are not impossible (merely less likely), the electron will eventually decay to a less energetic state, typically by an electric quadrupole transition, or often by non-radiative de-excitation (e.g., collisional de-excitation).

 This slow-decay property of a metastable state is apparent in phosphorescence, the kind of photoluminescence seen in glow-in-the-dark toys that can be charged by first being exposed to bright light.
 Whereas spontaneous emission in atoms has a typical timescale on the order of 10−8 seconds, the decay of metastable states can typically take milliseconds to minutes, and so light emitted in phosphorescence is usually both weak and long-lasting.